You can travel with an accredited or non-accredited guide or assistance dog between these destinations:

 If your dog has been trained by an accredited association, we’ll ask for the name of their member organisation and the accredited association.
 After a quick check, we’ll be able to confirm your booking.

 NON-ACCREDITED GUIDE AND ASSISTANCE DOGS

 If your dog isn’t trained by an accredited association, you’ll need to complete an application form and provide relevant details before we can confirm your booking.
 You’ll need to complete the form and send it to our Special Assistance team at least 48 hours before your journey.

-If you need help getting to or from the train, you can book special assistance by calling our team on +44(0) 3432 186 186 and selecting option four.
-For more information, go to our special assistance page or download our Making Rail Accessible policy.
+If you need help getting to or from the train, you can book special assistance by calling +44(0) 3432 186 186 and selecting English or French, followed by option 4.
+For more information, go to our special assistance page or download our Special Assistance Guide.